-Now, the above "purely random" strategy is not very good in practice, because it does not encourage approving tips: a "lazy" user could just always approve a fixed couple of very old transactions (and therefore not contributing to approval of more recent transactions) without being punished for such behavior8.
-To discourage the behavior of this sort, one has to adopt a strategy which is biased towards the tips with higher score.
+It is important to observe, however, that the above "purely random" approval strategy is not very good in practice, because it does not encourage approving tips: a "lazy" user could just always approve a fixed couple of very old transactions (therefore not contributing to approval of more recent transactions) without being punished for such behavior.
+Also, a malicious entity can artificially inflate the number of tips (e.g., by issuing a lot of transactions that approve a fixed pair of transactions), in order to make the new transactions select those tips with very high probability, effectively abandoning the tips belonging to "honest" nodes.
+To avoid issues of this sort, one has to adopt a strategy which is biased towards the "better" tips.
+One example of such a strategy is presented in Section 4.1 below.